in4lio/yupp/doc/README.md

     ($set mark (5 4 *(3 2) 1))

-Infix expression in Python – `{ }`:
+An infix expression in Python – `{ }`:

     ($set four { 2 + 2 })

-Infix expression straight into the source code:
+An infix expression straight into the source code:

     foo = (${} sqrt(four) * 5.0);

     foo = 10.0;

-Conditional expression – `consequent ? condition | alternative`:
+A conditional expression – `consequent ? condition | alternative`:

     ($set fact \n.($ 1 ? { n == 0 } | { ($fact { n - 1 }) * n }))
     ($fact 10)

     3628800

-Enclosing of the source code into the application:
+Enclosing of the source code into an application:

     ($abc \ch.($code putchar(($ch));))

     putchar('A'); putchar('B'); putchar('C'); putchar('D'); putchar('E');

-The source code enclosing with square brackets – `[ ]`:
+The source code enclosing with the square brackets – `[ ]`:

     ($mark \i.[($i), ])

     5, 4, 3, 2, 1,

-The function parameter with default value – `\p:val.`:
+A function parameter with a default value – `\p:val.`:

     ($set if \cond.\then:[].\else:[].($ then ? cond | else ))

-The named argument:
+A named argument:

     ($if { four != 4 } \else OK )

     OK

-The macro definition:
+A macro definition:

     ($macro GRADE ( PAIRS )
         ($set GRADE-name  ($ (($PAIRS)) \p.($0 p)))